Escape-Hatch-Co/Esc-Fly-Resizer-Gutenberg/README.md

 ## Setup :hammer:

 1. Install the plugin into your `wp-content/plugins` folder
-2. Add the following Rewrite Rule depending upon your web server type.
+2. Add the following Rewrite Rule depending upon your web server type. **Important:** Many plugins (e.g. WebP Express) will add additional, overriding `.htaccess` directives within the `uploads` folder.
+This may require placing this rewrite there instead of at the root `.htaccess` file.

 ### Apache